Roshan23699/Roshan23699/README.md

 Here are some ideas to get you started:
 -->
 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently working on MERN Stack...
+- 🌱 Currently working in Systems programming.
-- 👯 Ask me about android
 <!-- - 💬 Ask me about android -->
-- 📫 Reach me at bangarrp18.comp@coep.ac.in
+- 📫 Reach me at roshanbangar21@gmail.com
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 😄 Pronouns:  -->
 <!-- - ⚡ Fun fact: ... -->